 During the cold winter months, make sure your aloe plant is in a warm room and away from any drafty windows.
 And don’t be afraid to move your plant to a different window if need be.
 In my home, some windows become much sunnier over the winter when the trees outside have dropped their leaves.

 And in the summer, use an air deflector to keep the cold blast from the air conditioning off your plant.
-This set from Frost King is nice because it’s magnetic and easily adjustable.

 5. Fungal and Bacterial Diseases